vkwakkumbura/Operation-Research-Projects/README.md

 **Projects**

-* Linear Programming Project 1: Implements a linear programming solver to solve a simple transportation problem.
+* Cplex-Python-GoogleColab: Implements a linear programming.

 **Documentation and Resources**